rzlim08/rzlim08.github.io/_posts/2021-01-10-peerjs-simple-tutorial.md

 ---
 First things first, I want to give proper credit, a lot of the code in this tutorial was derived from "https://medium.com/samsung-internet-dev/building-an-internet-connected-phone-with-peerjs-775bd6ffebec".
 I found it still a bit complex as a first introduction to peerjs, so I made this tutorial to hopefully be a bit of a softer first step for people who (like me) aren't well versed in javascript or PeerJS.
 It actually ended up being fairly simple, and it's amazing how much WebRTC and PeerJS can do.

-## The Boring Parts: Setup and the PeerJS Server
+## The Boring Parts: Setup & PeerJS Server
 I'll try and get the boring parts out of the way first.
 Installing the NPM packages and running the server can be tricky, but are more or less formulaic.
 To install the packages run `npm init` and respond to the command prompts.
 I usually just use all the defaults, but if you're making a real project, you should give it some thought.

 Then run: